 What Is a Browser Proxy?

 A proxy server sits between your browser and the internet.
-When you request a website:
+When you request a page:

-- The proxy forwards the request to the target website using its own IP
+- The proxy forwards the request to the target site using its own IP address

-- The proxy forwards the response back to your browser
+- The proxy relays that response to your browser

-The target website only sees the proxy’s IP address — your real IP stays hidden.
+The target website only ever sees the proxy’s IP — your real IP address and, ideally, your real location stay hidden throughout the exchange.

 | Proxy Type | Protocol | Best For | Speed | Security |